swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 * It prohibits the use of initializer arguments in the wrapper attribute.
 There's no point in declaring a wrapper as `@Asserted(.greaterOrEqual(1))` if any client can simply pass an `Asserted` instance with a completely different validation.
 * It removes API control from both the property wrapper author and the author of the wrapped-argument function.

 Keeping the property-wrapper storage type private is consistent with how property wrappers work today.
-Unless a property wrapper projects its storage type via `projectedValue`, the storage type itself is meant to be private, implementation detail that cannot be accessed by API clients.
+Unless a property wrapper projects its storage type via `projectedValue`, the storage type itself is meant to be a private implementation detail inaccessible to API clients.

 ## Future directions